mavryk-network/mavryk-signatory/docs/bakers.md

 ```

-## Bakers on Tezos Networks
+## Bakers on Mavryk Networks

 Things you will need to know:
-- a working octez-client instance
+- a working mavkit-client instance
-- the host_address for a Tezos Node`
+- the host_address for a Mavryk Node`
     - in this example we will host a node locally at `http://localhost:8732`
 - a public_key_hash to be the baker
-    - e.g. `tz1iUqDimrzPmYuWbmLgWwX73YF7dBcaJryU`
+    - e.g. `mv1BKk9DPtkVfB43NGDVErSaY6A718X4cKJQ`
 - the protocol running on the network used
     - e.g. `PtMumbai`